mak-kirkland/chronicler/HELP.md

 ## 🖼️ Images

 You can store your images in any folder within your vault, e.g a central `images/` folder, or right next to your notes.
 Chronicler will find them automatically.
+You can also refer to images outside your vault by providing the full path (e.g `C:\Users\Michael\map.png`), or by using shortcuts/symlinks within the vault, however this is *not* recommended as it may slow down your pages.

 ### Infobox Images